Fuzhou dialect: Initial assimilation

 In the Fuzhou dialect, there are various kinds of initial assimilation, all of which are progressive.
 When two or more than two syllables combine into a word, the initial of the first syllable stays unchanged while those of the following syllables, in most cases, change to match its preceding phoneme, i.e., the coda of its preceding syllable.
 As with the rime changes, initial assimilation is not as mandatory as tone sandhi in connected speech, and its presence and absence may indicate different parts of speech, different meanings of a single word, or different relationships between groups of words syntactically.

+Note that although /-k/ and /-ʔ/ are generally pronounced the same in isolation, realized as a final glottal stop [-ʔ], they cause drastically different effects on the initials that follow.
+They also differ in how common it is to drop them in natural linked speech.
+These have been called prelinked and floating glottal stops respectively in academic literature.

 Rimes

 The table below shows the seven vowel phonemes of the Fuzhou dialect.
 Fuzhou is known for its vowel alternations much discussed in the linguistic literature.

 In the Fuzhou dialect, the codas /-m/, /-n/, and /-ŋ/ have all merged as /-ŋ/, and /-p/, /-t/, /-k/ have all merged as /-ʔ/.
 Seven vowel phonemes, together with the codas /-ŋ/ and /-ʔ/, are organized into forty-six rimes.

 As has been mentioned above, there are theoretically two different entering tonal codas in the Fuzhou dialect: /-k/ and /-ʔ/.
 However, for most Fuzhou dialect speakers, those two codas are only distinguishable when in the tonal sandhi or initial assimilation.